Accounting & Finance Accounting

 For Basic Accounting, equivalent modules taken 10 years ago or with results of grade D or below may not be considered as having fulfilled the pre-requisite requirements.

-This course aims to apply specific basic accounting concepts and principles to work environment; consolidate financial statements to comply with the local Accounting Standards; analyse, interpret and report on financial statements; and acquire knowledge of the accounting framework pertinent to HK regulations.
+This course aims to apply specific basic accounting concepts and principles to work environment; construct accounts for a variety of organizations, including sole traders, partnerships and single companies according to the local Accounting Standards; analyse, interpret and report on financial statements; and acquire knowledge of the accounting framework pertinent to HK regulations.

 - Taxation and Tax Planning (Pre-requisite: Basic Accounting)